 Dee White is the creator of 18 fiction and non-fiction works for young readers plus two plays, numerous short stories and articles.
 She has also been published in the NSW School Magazine.
 Dee was the recipient of a May Gibbs Creative Time Residency for her YA novel, The Tangled Web.
 She was also awarded a SCBWI Nevada mentorship to work on her YA verse novel "Hating Ric" with New York Times' bestselling author, Ellen Hopkins.
 She recently signed with US literary agent, Jill Corcoran, and received a grant from VicArts to spend a month in Paris researching her latest work in progress, "Beyond Belief".

 Elaine Ouston has a Master of Letters in Creative Writing and is managing editor at Morris Publishing Australia.
 Through her Gondor Writers' Centre, Elaine offers many services to authors interested in preparing for submission or self-publishing; and organises literary festivals and school literary camps for Australian literary festivals and book fairs.
 She has been published in The School Magazine and has many published children books, including picture books, chapter books and middle-grade novels.
 Elaine is currently working on a young adult fantasy novel to be released soon.
-From 3.15 to 4pm, Elaine is offering 15-minute appointments to authors to evaluate their submissions to agents and publishers at one of the many Author's Marquees in Jack Morgan Park.
-Cost $45, Book at: http://www.gondorwriterscentre.com/
+From 3.15 to 4pm, Elaine is offering 15-minute appointments to authors to evaluate their submissions to agents and publishers in the 6 x 3 marquee next to Coolum Community Centre in Jack Morgan Park.
+Cost $45, Book at: http://www.gondorwriterscentre.com/scirwf-evaluations.html

 2pm to 3pm: Writing a Series: Meredith Costain, Alison Reynolds (chair Elaine Ouston):Meredith Costain is a versatile writer from Melbourne whose work ranges from picture books through to novels, poetry and narrative non-fiction.
 Her books include CBCA Honour Book "Doodledum Dancing", "My Life in the Wild", "Daddies Are Great!", novelisations of ABC TV’s Dance Academy, and tween series "A Year in Girl Hell".
 Her latest series is the quirky "Ella Diaries", which was shortlisted this year for both the REAL and the WAYRBA children’s choice awards, and has sold to 24 countries.
 Meredith enjoys presenting writing workshops for children and adults around Australia.